Justincisive/Aussienomics/content/posts/Breaking up with the news.md

 The solution: force them to pay for linking to Australian news articles, a concept that is anathema to the entire foundations of the internet, but what do a couple of dinosaurs like us care?

-And so it was that the Australian government drafted and passed the infamous [News Media Bargaining Code](https://www.accc.gov.au/by-industry/digital-platforms-and-services/news-media-bargaining-code/news-media-bargaining-code) (the Code) in 2021, a law which essentially strong-armed Big Tech into signing "deals" with Australian newspapers for the privilege of letting its users post links to their news articles.
+And so it was that the Australian government drafted and passed the infamous [News Media Bargaining Code](https://www.accc.gov.au/by-industry/digital-platforms-and-services/news-media-bargaining-code/news-media-bargaining-code) (the Code) in 2021, a law which essentially strong-armed Big Tech into signing "deals" with Australian newspapers for the privilege of letting its users post links to their articles.

 The then-head of the ACCC, Rod Sims, [hailed it as](https://www.ft.com/content/ad706bd3-2aed-49da-b4f4-862f15a2e601) "a big success":